An exciting approach to theoretical spectroscopy: Acknowledgement

 All necessary derivatives are obtained within \gls{dfpt}.

 The interaction of electrons with the vibrational modes may renormalize the electronic structure.
 To capture this effect, Green-function based methods from \gls{mbpt} are employed.
-The key ingredient are the \gls{epc} constants
+The key ingredient are the \gls{epc} constants,

 describing the transition probability for the scattering of the electron from the initial state $\kswf_{n\kk}$ into the final state $\kswf_{m\kk+\qq}$ by the interaction with a phonon in mode $\nu\qq$.
-The electron self-energy contribution due to \gls{epc} mainly consists of two parts, the Fan-Migdal self-energy,
+For the electron self-energy due to \gls{epc}, two contributions are typically considered.
+The first is the Fan-Migdal self-energy,